JDSchmitzMedia/trustframework-deploy/README.md

 trustframework-deploy
 =====================

-A set of files useful when deploying components of the OpenPDS trustframework

-** The setup process outlined below requires access to IDCubed's github repository
+NOTE: The setup process outlined below requires access to IDCubed's github repository

+trustframework-deploy is a set of files useful when deploying components of the OpenPDS trustframework

+## Components
 The OpenPDS trustframework consists of 2 github projects

 ### 1) OMS-RegistryServer